keerthiboga/Testing_repo/README.md

-# 📦 Push Requests Guide
+# 📦 Pull Requests Guide

 ## What is a Push Request in Github?